ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-01-20-[Docker]-Docker-For-AI-Developers-Part-4.md

 CMD ["jupyter", "notebook", "--port=8888","--no-browser","--ip=0.0.0.0", "--allow-root"]
 ```

 **Explanation for the Dockerfile:** We start by specifiying our base image which is `python:3.7` which is sufficient for our problem at hand and also it comes preloaded with some executables such as `pip`.
-Then we copy then copy our `requirements.txt` file present inside our current folder to the root folder of the base image.
+Then we copy our `requirements.txt` file present inside our current folder to the root folder of the base image.
 In the next line, we create an image layer by specifying the `pip` installer the python packages needed to be installed.
 In the next line we create a directory inside the Docker image which will be mapped to the host directory for having the consistent volume.
 The `WORKDIR` command in the docker file sets the working directory for any `RUN`, `CMD`, `ENTRYPOINT`, `COPY` and `ADD` instructions that follow it in the `Dockerfile`.
 If the `WORKDIR` doesn’t exist, it will be created even if it’s not used in any subsequent `Dockerfile` instruction [1].
 The `copy` instruction will copy the data from the specified local directory path on host machine to the specified folder inside docker container.

 `EXPOSE 8888` is used for documentation purpose which specifies that we will be using port 8888 inside the container for our purpose.
 Finally we specify the `CMD` instruction to specify how the jupyter notebook service should be running when a container is created.
 Since using `jupyter notebook` as a [Docker CMD](https://docs.docker.com/engine/reference/builder/#cmd) results in kernels repeatedly crashing, likely due to a lack of [PID reaping](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/).
 To avoid this, we use the [tini](https://github.com/krallin/tini) `init` as our
 Dockerfile *ENTRYPOINT* [2].